Govardhan856/C/README.md

 # C
-this repository about c programming questions
+this repository about c programming answers of questions